OffchainLabs/arbitrum-sdk/README.md

 `rinkArby` expects env var `ARB_KEY` to be prefunded with at least 0.02 ETH, and env var `INFURA_KEY` to be set.
 (see `integration_test/config.ts`)

-### Bridge A Standard Token

-Bridging new a token to L2 (i.e., deploying a new token contract) through the standard gateway is done by simply depositing a token that hasn't yet been bridged.
-This repo includes a script to trigger this initial deposit/deployment:

-1. clone `arbitrum-sdk`

-2. `yarn install` (from root)

-3. Set `PRIVKEY` environmental variable (you can use .env) to the key of the account from which you'll be deploying (account should have some balance of the token you're bridging).

-4. Set MAINNET_RPC environmental variable to L1 RPC endpoint (i.e., https://mainnet.infura.io/v3/my-infura-key)

-5. `yarn bridgeStandardToken`

-Required CL params:
-`networkID`:number — Chain ID of L2 network
-`l1TokenAddress`:string — address of L1 token to be bridged

-Ex:
-`yarn bridgeStandardToken --networkID 421611 --l1TokenAddress 0xdf032bc4b9dc2782bb09352007d4c57b75160b15 --amount 3`